 Part IV – Improvement In Medical Practice

-Note: Major changes have been made with this requirement being subserved by the annual chief of staff questionnaire verification of meaningful participation in M&M.
+Significant changes have been made to this requirement.
+It is now being subserved by the annual chief of staff questionnaire verification of meaningful participation in M&M.